 While it’s incredibly easy to start streaming these days, it gets a little more complicated to stream with multiple people in different locations.
 Twitch has a feature called Squad Stream that makes this possible, but because it’s only available to Partner-level users, it’s not an option for the majority of streamers.

 Fortunately, there are other ways to stream with your friends.
-This article will cover two methods for bringing remote video feeds into Streamlabs OBS:
+This article will cover two methods for bringing remote video feeds into Streamlabs Desktop:

 - Method 1: using NDI® Sources from Skype